 Follow the stairwell to the ground floor.
-Once on the Ground Floor, move through the lobby to the main exit door and to a place of safety.
+Once on the Ground floor move through the exit door at the foot of the staircase and to a place of safety.
+If your flat is located at ground floor level, evacuate the building via either of the two main entrance doors as indicated on the plans below.